-- Externality costs can arise when utilities provided by central or local government (e.g. roads, water supply, storm water and flood control systems and wastewater disposal) are not appropriately priced.
-In the case of the proposed Maddisons Road DPMA no such externality costs arise. - RIHL and any subsequent occupier of the site will meet the capital costs of infrastructure connections required for the site's development via development charges.
-The payment by the site's owners/occupiersof rates, user charges, petrol taxes and road user charges will meet the ongoing operation and maintenance costs of infrastructure.
-Therefore other Selwyn District ratepayers, residents and businesses will not be required to cross-subsidise the proposed development.
+- 4.2 Externality costs can arise when utilities provided by central or local government (e.g. roads, water supply, storm water and flood control systems and wastewater disposal) are not appropriately priced.
+In the case of the proposed Maddisons Road site rezoning no such externality costs arise. - 4.3 RIHL and any subsequent occupiers of the site will meet the capital costs of infrastructure connections required for the site's development via development charges.
+The payment by the site's owners/occupiers of rates, user charges, petrol taxes and road user charges will meet the ongoing operation and maintenance costs of infrastructure.
+Therefore other Selwyn District ratepayers, residents and businesses will not be required to cross-subsidise the proposed rezoning and subsequent development of industrial activities on the site.

-6. CONCLUSIONS
+5. CONCLUSIONS